 New engine designs are trying to find ways to accelerate ions or atomic particles to extremely high speeds to create thrust more efficiently.
 NASA's Deep Space-1 spacecraft was the first to use ion engines for propulsion [source: SPACE.com].
 See this page for additional discussion of plasma and ion engines.

-For more information on rocket engines and related topics, check out the links on the next page.
+For more information on rocket engines and related topics, check out the links below.